Ember of the Fallen Kingdom

 Map by Winston Coady

-Chapter Three: An Objection to War
+Chapter 3: An Objection to War

 “I daresay it is unwise, sire, that we should bring about war with purpose to destroy rather than defend.”
 All helmets turned to face Hilda Wrenstone, rising proudly upon her steed’s saddle.
 “Many more lives will be lost than power gained, and exiling the Súnimanti further yet will do no good to either side.
 We and they have maintained peace for centuries, and now Your Majesty wishes to summon more war and destruction?
 What will come of this but bloodshed and hatred?
 I beseech you, sire, use not the Two Jewels as weapons.”